Path-Variable/onvif-cam-poll/README.md

 The ONVIF standard exposed a set of services on a camera.
 One of them is the events service.
 Cameras with motion detection capabilities publish motion events over this service.
 There exist two models with which to get events from an ONVIF camera.
-One is polling - the client calls the device repedeatly and asks if any new events were created since the last call.
+One is polling - the client calls the device repeatedly and asks if any new events were created since the last call.
 The other is a subscription model where the client leaves a callback url and the camera uses this url to post notifications when a new event is created.

 Polling is the most common feature implemented and it is the one that is utilized here.
-The cameras I have used in the making of this script dont supoport subscription.
+The cameras I have used in the making of this script dont support subscription.

 In order to use the polling script you must provide the mandatory arguments or the script will fail immiediately.
 These include the base url of the camera, auth details and a slack webhook to which the notification will be posted.